wellbyt3/audit-process/README.md

 - [ ] For each contract, write 1-2 sentences explaining its purpose in the system.
 - [ ] For each entry point (function), write 1-2 sentences explaining it's purpose in the system.

 > **IMPORTANT**: This is NOT a line-by-line pass through the code.
-I'm scanning for things like fund transfers and how the different contracts interact.
+Scan for things like fund transfers and how the different contracts interact.
 The goal is to understand what the system is designed to do at a high-level.

-If there are many contracts interacting, draw simple diagrams in Whimsical showing the interactions:
+If there are lots of contracts interacting, draw diagrams in Whimsical showing the interactions:
 - [ ] How the different contracts interact
 - [ ] The actors
 - [ ] How funds move between actors and contract